Deducteam/lambdapi/README.md

 Lambdapi is under active development.
 A new version of the `lambdapi` Opam package will be released soon, when the development will have reached a more stable point.
-For now, we advise you to pin the development repository to get the latest development version.
+For now, we advise you to pin the development repository to get the latest development version:
 ```bash
 opam pin add lambdapi https://github.com/Deducteam/lambdapi.git
 opam install lambdapi # install emacs and vim support as well